mozilla/addons-server/docs/topics/api/accounts.rst

 If you authenticate and access your own account by specifing your own ``user_id`` the following additional fields are returned.
+You can always access your account, regardless of whether you are a developer or not.
 If you have `Users:Edit` permission you will see these extra fields for all user accounts.

 .. http:get:: /api/v3/accounts/account/(int:user_id|string:username)/